-If you have witnessed, or feel you have been the victim of, an incident of bias that represents a threat to the safety and well-being of the individuals or groups within the campus community, please report it immediately to the Department of Public Safety at (401) 865-2222.
+If you have witnessed, or feel you have been the victim of, an incident of bias that represents a threat to the safety and well-being of the individuals or groups within the campus community, please report it immediately to the Office of Public Safety at (401) 865-2222.
 Public Safety will document what happened, including where and when the incident occurred, the names of victims and alleged offenders, and the names of witnesses, if any.

 Please note that if there is physical evidence (for example, graffiti, objects, photographs, notes, letters or documents, email or voicemail messages) related to the bias incident, to the extent possible, the evidence should not be handled, altered, manipulated, moved, deleted, erased, or otherwise disturbed.
 In this way, College officials and/or police can accurately and completely document the incident and gather important evidence.